Become an Ambassador

 All ambassadors are expected to communicate with ENRICH in the USA regularly with any needs or questions and to assist in their pre-determined roles.
 There are no more formal reporting requirements for the Ambassadors, except if they act as service providers for ENRICH in the USA – in that case, reporting requirements will be agreed on separately.
 Ambassadors will be invited to renew their commitment to ENRICH in the USA at the beginning of each calendar year.
 Resources: The Ambassadors do not receive funding or payment unless agreed otherwise on a case-to-case basis.
 There is no fee to become an Ambassador.

-The Ambassadors will not be granted any Access Rights to the project results, since they are neither a Partner of the Consortium nor an Affiliated Entity of the Consortium.
+The Ambassadors will not be granted any Access Rights to the project results provided to the European Commission, since they are neither a Partner of the Consortium nor an Affiliated Entity of the Consortium.

 Contact Points for the Ambassadors